vasilakisfil/Introspected-REST/README.md

 The API designer must balance the trade off between the cost of development and the client's affordances.

-We feel that a MicroType-based architecture is more powerful than a specification that, although powerful, limits the users to its semantics.
 With Introspected REST and a number of powerful MicroTypes it is possible to replicate the existing GraphQL specification and even laverage existing HTTP infrastructure.
+In fact, we feel that Introspected REST is far more powerful than GraphQL.
-Introspected REST powered by MicroTypes concept gives you the ability to balance the costs of implementation and the client requirements and deliver something in-between.
+Not only it gives us the ability to balance the costs of implementation and client performance, but also we can support multiple, different, querying specs for different classes of clients, all these by leveraging the existing HTTP infrastructure.

 ### 12.2.
 Linked Data and Semantic Web